 Suppose that the shoe is on the other foot, and you are the spouse who has earned military retirement benefits through your service to our nation.
-Now you have come to a time in your life where your spouse has filed for divorce and you are trying to create a game plan and course of action to take.
+Now you have come to a time in your life where your spouse has filed for divorce, and you are trying to create a game plan and course of action to take.

 One issue that immediately came to mind is your retirement benefits which are now becoming more substantial.
-It has not been a subject you’ve discussed at length with your spouse and you are not even sure exactly how everything works.
+It has not been a subject you've discussed at length with your spouse, and you are not even sure exactly how everything works.
 How can you proceed at this point to protect yourself and your benefits from being divided up by a judge?

-The best and most obvious way to ensure that your benefits are kept out of your spouse’s hands is to never go see a judge in the first place.
+The best and most obvious way to ensure that your benefits are kept out of your spouse's hands is never to see a judge in the first place.
 By this, I mean that you should do everything in your power to attempt to settle your case with your spouse before it gets to the point where a judge may have to intervene.
-If your spouse has retirement benefits that are community property and you do as well an agreement to not touch each other’s retirement benefits would make sense.
+If your spouse has retirement benefits that are community property and you do as well, an agreement to not touch each other's retirement benefits would make sense.

-Once awarded military retirement how do you ensure the money goes to you as ordered?
+Once awarded military retirement, how do you ensure the money goes to you as ordered?

 A Qualified Domestic Relations Order (QDRO) will need to be drafted and signed by the Judge in your case.

-This is a separate document from your Final Decree of Divorce and places specific instructions to the plan administrator for the military retirement or other retirement that you are now entitled to.
+This is a separate document from your Final Decree of Divorce and places specific instructions to the plan administrator for the military retirement or another retirement that you are now entitled to.
 The administrator is to divide up the retirement according to the orders contained in the divorce decree.